xhlsrj/udacityFENDprojects/Arcade Game Clone_zh/README.md

 ### How to start
-Downloads this folder and open "index.html" file with your brower which supports ECMA-262 6th edition
+Download this folder and open "index.html" file with your brower which supports ECMA-262 6th edition

 ### How to play
 Use "up", "right", "down" and "left" to move your role to reach the river(the top side).